Noncommutative coordinates for symplectic representations: Change of coordinates: flips

 As pointed out in Section~\ref{sec:Ptolemy} the formula for the flip in Proposition~\ref{prop:change-coord-flips} can be seen as a noncommutative Ptolemy-relation.
 Thus the $\mathcal{A}$-space we introduce here is a noncommutative generalization of Penner's parametrization of the decorated Teichmüller space.

 \begin{rem} Since the $\Lambda$-lengths completely determine the decorated local system which in turn determine a framed local system, they also determine completely the possible $\mathcal{X}$-coordinates.
-However deriving the $\mathcal{X}$-coordinates from the $\Lambda$-lengths involve diagonalizing matrices, this nice formula for the flip does not descend to $\mathcal{X}$-coordinates directly. \end{rem}
+However deriving the $\mathcal{X}$-coordinates from the $\Lambda$-lengths involves diagonalizing matrices, hence this nice formula for the flip does not easily descend to $\mathcal{X}$-coordinates.
+In Section \ref{sec:mapAX} we will show how to use $\mathcal{A}$-coordinates to compute the formula for the flip of the cross ratios, this partially describes the behavior of the $\mathcal{X}$-coordinates under flips. \end{rem}